Germany warns of growing right-wing radicalism amid refugee crisis

 The concern about growing radicalism coincides with a drop in popular support for Merkel over her handling of the crisis.

-SPD Justice Minister Heiko Maas spoke of a radicalizing atmosphere he called "extraordinarily alarming".
+SPD Justice Minister Heiko Maas spoke of a radicalising atmosphere he called "extraordinarily alarming".
 Conservative Interior Minister Thomas de Maiziere wrote in Bild daily that everyone must take a stand against hate.

 "We do not accept that dignity and respect are replaced by hate towards those who think differently ...
 A patriot loves his country and does not hate others," he wrote.